Article #1: Colitis by Dr. Herbert M. Shelton

 The patient develops fever, there is diarrhea with blood and pus in the feces, and, eventually, the colon shrinks and becomes deformed and shortened.
 In ulcerative colitis, constipation frequently alternates with diarrhea.
 This condition may evolve after years of suffering with chronic colitis or it may evolve immediately after a severe acute inflammation of the colon.

 In either case, it is correct to say that when colitis has passed through the successive stages of irritation, inflammation, ulceration and induration, it is ready for the evolution of cancer, which needs but the addition of a continuous bath of decomposition from excess and unsuitable food.
 It is essential to understand that all chronic forms of inflammation begin with irritation, followed by inflammation and ulceration.
 If the location favors stasis—stoppage of the blood flow—induration and cancer follow.
-In its origin, irritation is absolutely innocent of all taint of malignancy, hence there is no reason why it cannot be remedied.
+In its origin, irritation is absolutely innocent of all taint of malignancy, hence there is no reason why it

 When ulcerative colitis is established, cancer is not far away.
 Indeed, the objective symptoms of cancer and ulcer are far from pathognomonic—that is, undeniably proving the presence of either.
 But there seems to be no reason to doubt that eating to the point of keeping the colon and rectum saturated with putrefaction is the one and only way to complete the evolution of cancer of the bowel.
 The beginning of the trouble is simple inflammation, which is absolutely innocent of all taint of malignancy until the diseased membrane of the colon or rectum has been mascerated, so to speak, in a continuous bath of decomposition.